Policy and Procedure #320.0, Homework

 Grades 7-9*0-50 minutesHomework completion for middle school-aged students may play a factor in overall improved student achievement.
 Homework assignments for pre-learning, checking for understanding, practice, study, or completion. should be clearly articulated and carefully planned, across subject areas.

 Grades 10-12*0-90 minutesParticularly in the upper grades, homework may play a factor in overall student achievement.
-Homework should be clearly defined and be coordinated among subject teachers, with workload consideration to reduce homework stress.
+Homework should be clearly defined and coordinated among subject teachers, with workload considerations to reduce homework stress.

 *Distributed over a course load (e.g., a full-time Grade 10 student might be assigned approximately 20 minutes of homework per course).